ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

   years:  2016, 2017

-lastupdated: "2017-10-12"
+lastupdated: "2017-11-18"

 ---

 # vCenter Server overview

-VMware vCenter Server on IBM® Cloud is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of three Bluemix® bare metal servers, shared file-level storage, and includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.
+VMware vCenter Server on {{site.data.keyword.cloud}} is a hosted private cloud that delivers the VMware vSphere stack as a service.
+The VMware environment is built on top of a minimum of three {{site.data.keyword.baremetal_long}}, shared storage (NFS or vSAN), and includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.

 The entire environment can be provisioned in a matter of hours, and the elastic bare metal infrastructure can scale out the compute capacity rapidly when needed.

-Post-deployment, you can order additional NFS (Network File System) file shares from the IBM Bluemix Infrastructure (SoftLayer) portal and manually attach them across hosts.
+Post-deployment, you can order additional NFS (Network File System) file shares from the {{site.data.keyword.slportal_full}} and manually attach them across hosts.
+To increase vSAN based storage capacity of a vSAN cluster, additional hosts can be added post deployment.
 If you require dedicated storage, [NetApp ONTAP Select on IBM Cloud](../netapp/np_netappoverview.html) is offered in both high-performance (all SSD) and high-capacity (all SATA) configurations.

 If you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase additional VMware components, such as VMware vRealize Operations.

-IBM Cloud Professional Services and Managed Services are also available to help you accelerate your journey to the cloud with offerings like migration, implementation, and onboarding services.
+IBM Cloud Professional Services and Managed Services are also available to help you accelerate your journey to the cloud with migration, implementation, and onboarding services.

 ## vCenter Server architecture